 Donor Shield is a comprehensive program designed to protect living kidney donors.
 Find the answers to your questions about the Donor Shield program below, including who is covered by Donor Shield, how Donor Shield works, and what protections Donor Shield includes.

-All donors who donate through a National Kidney Registry exchange or participating Donor Shield Direct Center receive the following protections as of November 2020:
+All donors who donate through a National Kidney Registry exchange or participating Donor Shield Direct Center receive the following protections:

-- Lost wage reimbursement for up to four weeks with a max $1,500/ week reimbursement
+- Lost wage reimbursement for up to six weeks with a max $1,500/ week reimbursement

 - Travel and lodging reimbursement up to $2,000 for donors and their support person/travel companion